lucperkins/purpledb.io/content/docs/_index.md

 {{< figure src="/img/purpledb-diagram.png" width="70%" >}}

-Here you see two services connecting to Purple and three serverless/FaaS functions.
+Here you see two services and three serverless/FaaS functions connecting to a Purple backend.
 All of these processes can utilizing Purple as a single, centralized state storage system.

 ## Table of contents